 • Flash notification (under Advanced Settings)

 Unlike most other Android phone manufacturers, including Google, Samsung offers up to five years of security updates, keeping your phone safe and secure for longer.
-This phone is also one of the first to feature Auracast broadcast technology.
+This phone also features Auracast broadcast technology.

 Alternative options